 You may need to change DNS settings for several reasons, including fixing errors, making updates, or clearing records.
 Updating or deleting CNAME records remains fairly easy.
 However, you must spend adequate time to avoid mistakes.

 How to Update: It is easy.
 The DNS settings section contains your CNAME record.
 Access the edit option by clicking, alter the record contents as needed, and save your modifications.
 That’s it.
-The update process may take a few minutes to complete, so stay calm if it takes longer than you think.
+The update can be done in a couple of minutes but remain relaxed in case it takes longer than you believe.

 Managing CNAME records is easy, like Managing ‘A Records’, but small mistakes can cause significant issues.
 Using best practices will help things run smoothly, whether you create new records or change old ones.
 Follow these essential points to handle CNAME records properly.